firephoenixer/data-structure-in-cpp/README.md

 # Data structure in cpp discription
-Cpp learner can practice cpp and data structure skill through this repository.
+We use data structure to practice our cpp programme skills.